Go on, head over to Google.

 Now type 3 words that you think will bring up your business on the first page

 How’d you do?
 Even if your business appears in position one, it’s worth considering the following tactics to reach platforms you don’t yet appear on and keep the customers coming.
 Let’s get into it.

 In an ideal world, the majority of your customers find and book your venue online.
 We know you haven’t got time to pick up the phone and process every single customer.
 And that doesn’t make you lazy, either - it makes you a modern business owner.

 Conversely, you might also be ironically nervous about investing too much time or expense in your own restaurant’s online presence.
-It’s estimated that 5-20% of bookings end up being no-shows, and it’s easy to point the finger of blame at the simplicity of online booking.
+It’s estimated that 5-20% of restaurant bookings end up being no-shows, and it’s easy to point the finger of blame at the simplicity of online booking.

 With third-party booking sites such as OpenTable and Bookatable making it easy to book multiple tables at different restaurants for the same time slot, no-shows are seemingly inevitable once the diner makes their ‘final decision’ without canceling the others.

 Whether or not you believe there’s no ‘guilt’ involved in online booking, it’s hard to look past the fact online restaurant booking is rising at a colossal rate.
 ResDiary, for instance, have discovered that online bookings processed via their partners rose by a whopping 130% in five years.

 When Big Hospitality quizzed a bunch of operators on the changing behaviour of diners over the last few years, the answers were equally fascinating:

 - “50% of our bookings come through OpenTable and the rest either book on our website or on the phone”